sayanarijit/sayanarijit.github.io/src/site/notes/software engineering.md

 # Software Engineering

-It is a discipline of [[computer science]] that also deals with solving problems.
+Software Engineering that one problematic friend of [[computer science]] that's comfortable with saying "but somehow it works".

 ## Software Development vs Software Engineering